Chilton, County Durham

 Chilton is a town in County Durham, England.
 It is situated a few miles to the east of Bishop Auckland and a short distance to the south of Ferryhill, on the A167.
-The bypass on the A167 opened on 20 June 2005, cutting down the traffic through Chilton by up to 80%.

 History

 Chilton was originally a mining town and called Chilton Buildings.
 The mine was located on the site of the current primary school, with the miners living in Windlestone Colliery, a series of terraced houses named Albert Street, Arthur Street and Prospect Terrace, locally known as The Five Rows owing to their appearance from the front.
 Chilton in 1092 was recorded as "Ciltonia".
 Chilton is derivative of the Anglo-Saxon words "Cild" (Child) and "Tun" (small town, or estate).
 This does not mean "Children's town" as the word "Child" in Anglo-Saxon means either young monk or young nobleman.
 Hence Chilton once was "an estate belonging to a young nobleman".
 Chilton was in the medieval ages noted as two manors, Great Chilton and Little Chilton.
 Chilton Hall mansion, north-east of Chilton, was once owned by the Heron family in 1351.

 The Hall fell into disrepair several times, before being restored on numerous occasion.
 Agriculture and farming was a major source of employment until the Industrial Revolution in the mid-1800s, where then people living in the village either had to work in the collieries or at the Steel Works at Spennymoor.
 St. Aiden's Church, at the top of Chilton, at the roundabout, was built as an iron structure in 1877.
 The church was burned to the ground in 1928 with an estimate damage cost of £4000 and rebuilt with stone in 1930 at the insistence of Vicar Lancelot Wilkinson.